J&J Medical Connect

 • A total of 46 pregnancies occurred in women who were never exposed to biologic therapy but may have received another systemic therapy or phototherapy before or during pregnancy.

-• The pregnancy outcomes are detailed in Table: Pregnancy Outcomes by Maternal Age Group and Pregnancy Outcomes by Time of Exposure to Biologics and Non-biologics Through August 2018 and Pregnancy Outcomes by Time of Exposure to Biologic and Nonbiologic Therapies as of August 2019.
+• The pregnancy outcomes are detailed in Table: Pregnancy Outcomes by Maternal Age Group and Pregnancy Outcomes by Time of Exposure to Biologics and Non-biologics through August 2018 and Pregnancy Outcomes by Time of Exposure to Biologic and Nonbiologic Therapies through August 2019.

 Age Group